 X-ray Gout Tests

-Plain radiography, or x-ray, is the most widely available technology to help manage gout.
+Plain radiography, or X-rays, is the most widely available technology to help manage gout.
 Unfortunately, it takes 10 or more years for the effects of gout to show.
-In the early stages, x-rays fail to show gout, except for occasional non-specific swelling, which is obvious to the naked eye anyway.
-Some tophi are large enough and dense enough to show on x-ray.
+In the early stages, X-rays fail to show gout, except for occasional non-specific swelling, which is obvious to the naked eye anyway.
+Some tophi are large enough and dense enough to show on X-rays.
 The most useful results of x-ray gout tests are to show damage to joints.
 This has led to the recent development of a joint damage scoring system.

 MRI Gout Tests

 MRI technology is the least used for gout due to the high cost.
-MRI can detect tophi, but measurement is frequently confounded as the surrounding inflammation can be confused with the actual tophi.
+MRIs can detect tophi, but measurements are frequently confounded as the surrounding inflammation can be confused with the actual tophi.

 Ultrasound Gout Tests

 Ultrasound is being used more for gout diagnosis and management.
-As well as a diagnostic tool in it’s own right, it can also be used to guide the needle for collecting joint fluid.
+As well as being a diagnostic tool in its own right, it can also be used to guide the needle to collect joint fluid.
 Progress has been made, and the ultrasound view of gout is more recognizable.
 Tophi can be measured, so ultrasound is an accessible way to measure how tophi shrink when uric acid is below 6mg/dL.
 Finally, ultrasound can detect inflammation, and so be used to measure the effectiveness of anti-inflammatory treatments.

 High Resolution Ultrasound (HRUS) is another development in imaging.
-This technology has proved to be superior to x-ray in measuring damage.
+This technology has proved to be superior to x-rays in measuring damage.